 Following this particular trinitarian’s “reasoning,” we would have to conclude that all of the holy ones are God.
-After all, they are destined to sit upon God’s throne along with Jesus.
-So instead of a 3-in-1 godhead we have a god composed of 144,003.
+After all, they are destined to sit on God’s throne along with Jesus.
+So instead of a 3-in-1 godhead, we have a god composed of 144,003.
 Makes my head spin.

 Interestingly, in the seventh chapter of Revelation the Lamb is portrayed as being in the midst of the throne —not on the throne.
 Although Christ is destined to rule as king he does not replace or supplant Jehovah.
 Instead he rules in behalf of God.
 Jesus said as much when he was on earth, revealing that he does nothing of his own initiative but that he only judges by the Father’s standards.

 So, Christ’s kingdom is really God’s Kingdom, and it is called such; not because Jesus is God, but because he rules for God as deputy king and god.
 That is why the Lamb is depicted in the midst of the throne.
 He receives honors and even worship, but all worshippers will acknowledge that Jehovah is God.
 That is why the Scriptures refer to Jehovah becoming King when Christ’s Kingdom comes to power.